KiLJ4EdeN/A-Novel-Geometrical-Method-for-Depression-Diagnosis-Based-on-EEG-Signals/README.md

 Source codes for the "paper A Novel Geometrical Method for Depression Diagnosis Based on EEG Signals"

 To use:
-1. Clone the repo
+1. Clone the repo.

-2. Add the .m files to your directory
+2. Add the .m files to your directory.

 3. Call the functions on your time_series data.